eremedia/Google-Analyticator/readme.txt

 Google Analyticator adds the necessary JavaScript code to enable Google Analytics logging on any WordPress blog.
 This eliminates the need to edit your template code to begin logging.
 Google Analyticator also includes several widgets for displaying Analytics data in the admin and on your blog.

-*Google Analyticator is brought to you for free by [Spiral Web Consulting](http://spiralwebconsulting.com/).
-Spiral Web Consulting is a small web development firm specializing in PHP development.
-Visit our website to learn more, and don't hesitate to ask us to develop your next big WordPress plugin idea.*

 = Features =

 Google Analyticator Has the Following Features: